1. Valley of the Kings

-A must-see in Luxor, is the enormous Temple of Queen Hatshepsut!
-The temple, set against a desert backdrop, is located near to the Valley of the Kings.
-The temple, built from platforms and pillars, has impressive sloping steps, which take you up through the levels.
+A must-see in Luxor is the enormous Temple of Queen Hatshepsut!
+The temple, set against a desert backdrop, is located near the Valley of the Kings.
+The temple, built from platforms and pillars, has impressive sloping steps which take you up through the levels.

-If this temple demonstrates anything, it is that the ancient Egyptians definitely built to impress!
-Importantly, the building tells the story of one of the first female pharaohs, which has, ultimately, resulted in this archaeological wonder.
+If this temple demonstrates anything, it is that the ancient Egyptians definitely built it to impress!
+Importantly, the building tells the story of one of the first female pharaohs, which has ultimately, resulted in this archaeological wonder.

 The entrance to Dier el-Bahari is 50 EGP (± 3.25 USD).